naclomi/containers-tutorial/02-building-containers.md

 ![hello_world_result_2](img/hello_world_result_2.png)

 You did it!
 You just built your first container image!
-So....what exactly did you just do?
+So...what exactly did you just do?
 Let's start by walking through the dockerfile code you wrote.

 #### Dockerfile Syntax